 2. Two-Phase Immersion Cooling (also known as evaporative cooling or flow boiling)

-In two phase cooling the working fluid boils and thus exists in both a liquid and gas phase.
+In two phase cooling, the working fluid boils and thus exists in both a liquid and gas phase.
 The system takes advantage of a concept known as "latent heat" which is the heat (thermal energy) required to change the phase of a fluid.
 The working fluid is only cooled by boiling and thus remains at the boiling point ("saturation temperature").
-Energy is transferred from the heat source into the working fluid will cause a portion of it to boil off into a gas.
+Energy is transferred from the heat source into the working fluid and this will cause a portion of it to boil off into a gas.
 The gas rises above the fluid pool where it contacts a condenser which is cooler than the saturation temperature.
 This causes the fluid to condense back into a liquid and fall (rain) back into the pool.

 This Immersion Cooling method required "semi-open baths".
-This means that when the system operates its sealed to avoid the evaporation or the coolant.
+This means that when the system operates, it's sealed to avoid the evaporation or the coolant.

 With two-phase or even some single-phase Immersion Cooling liquids, evaporation can pose a problem, and the liquid may require either to be regularly refilled or sealed inside the "bath's enclosure".
 On top of that, two-phase coolants are extremely expensive and it's not very clear how their vapours can affect people operating the baths.

 At Submer, we use a special synthetic dielectric coolant, specifically crafted for Immersion Cooling.
 One of the biggest advantages about our coolant is that its not mineral-based and is naturally bio-degradable if accidentally freed into the environment.
 We're very proud of using a green and totally hazardous-free biodegradable coolant in comparison to our competitors.